 No matter how well you know the people you’re chartering with, money is always a touchy subject.
-Now, usually the charter company will accept separate payments and each person/couple/family can make their own travel arrangements.
-It’s even pretty easy to divide up a provisioning bill, or get separate checks for a dinner at a beach restaurant.
+Usually, the charter company will accept separate payments and each person/couple/family can make their own travel arrangements.
+It’s even pretty easy to divide expenses such as the provisioning bill, or get separate checks for a dinner at a beach restaurant.

-Where it gets tough is all the little day-to-day expenses that are incurred by the boat as a whole:
+Where dividing expenses gets tough is all the little day-to-day expenses that are incurred by the boat as a whole:

 - Mooring or anchoring fees